kinde-oss/kinde-dotnet-sdk/docs/ApplicationsApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ApplicationsApi(httpClient, config, httpClientHandler);
-            var sort = "name_asc";  // string? | Field and order to sort the result by. (optional) var pageSize = 56;  // int? | Number of results per page.
-Defaults to 10 if parameter not sent. (optional) var nextToken = "nextToken_example";  // string? | A string to get the next page of results if there are more results. (optional)
+            var sort = "name_asc";  // string | Field and order to sort the result by. (optional) var pageSize = 56;  // int? | Number of results per page.
+Defaults to 10 if parameter not sent. (optional) var nextToken = "nextToken_example";  // string | A string to get the next page of results if there are more results. (optional)

             try
             {